pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-01-two-ebooks-purchased-together.md

 "When did you first think about buying these books?"
 He had heard of these books a while back, around February.

-"What happened in February".
+"What happened in February?"
 It turned out not much, he had just heard of the books from a colleague posting about them on Twitter.

 ## Some Context Becomes Apparent